Dre Campbell Farm

 The pyrethrin will paralyze the beetles and larvae, causing them to stop feeding.
 They’ll eventually die.

-However, be very careful when using pyrethrin, as it can also harm beneficial insects.
-Spray the product in the evening, when pollinators are less active.
+However, be careful when using pyrethrin, as it can harm beneficial insects.
+Spray the product in the evening when pollinators are less active.

 7. Insecticidal Soap

 Insecticidal soap is a natural pesticide made from potassium salts of fatty acids.
-It works by penetrating the insect’s exoskeleton and damaging cell membranes, which causes dehydration and death.
+It penetrates the insect’s exoskeleton and damages cell membranes, causing dehydration and death.

-To make your own insecticidal soap spray, combine 4 tablespoons of liquid soap (castile soap works well) and 1 gallon of water.
-Mix thoroughly and pour into a spray bottle.
+Combine four tablespoons of liquid soap (castile soap works well) and one gallon of water to make your own insecticidal soap spray.
+Mix thoroughly and pour it into a spray bottle.

 Spray this DIY soapy water spray on your plants to kill rosemary beetle larvae, aphids, and other pests.
-However, if you do not wish to make anything, you can purchase this as a ready-made product and apply it to your plants.
+If you do not wish to make anything, you can purchase this ready-made product and apply it to your plants.

 8. IV Organic 3-in-1 Plant Guard

-A popular natural pesticide to protect your trees and shrubs is IV Organic 3-in-1 Plant Guard.
-It contains natural repellent oils like rosemary, peppermint, clove, and castor.
+IV Organic 3-in-1 Plant Guard is a popular natural pesticide for protecting trees and shrubs.
+It contains natural-repellent oils like rosemary, peppermint, clove, and castor.

-For the most effective results, use this product up to three times per year.
+Use this product up to three times per year for the most effective results.
 It is also effective against rats, termites, mice, caterpillars, and rabbits.

 Takeaway

 So these are a few simple and natural remedies to help fight beetles on lavender, or bronze-colored beetles, as some call them.
-Give these eco-friendly methods a try, and you’ll be enjoying beetle-free herbs in no time.
+Try these eco-friendly methods, and you’ll be enjoying beetle-free herbs in no time.

-And remember, the key is to start early before their numbers build up and get out of control.
-With some diligent monitoring and these natural pest control techniques, you can have great success.
+Remember, the key is to start before their numbers build up and get out of control.
+With diligent monitoring and the natural pest control techniques above, you can have great success.

 Image via commons.wikimedia.org